-Maybe you told your first story to the stock clerk in the frozen foods aisle.
+Maybe you told your first story to the stock clerk in the frozen food aisle.
 Or maybe you told it to your ceiling as you lay on your back, resolutely refusing to take a nap.
-No matter who or what your audience was, you immediately would have realized what you had stumbled upon: This translation of experience into words is a container, of sorts, in which we can hold all of the things that have happened to us.
-The form is changeable – it could be poetry, fiction, narrative – but the heart of the experience shines through.
+No matter who or what your audience was, you immediately would have realized what you had stumbled upon: This translation of experience into words is a container of sorts, in which we can hold all of the things that have happened to us.
+The form is changeable—it could be poetry, fiction, narrative—but the heart of the experience shines through.
 We immediately begin to put that box to good use.

 Stories are where we put our monsters.
 As we get older and our fears become too big to hide between the sidewalk squares and under our bed, we need somewhere else for them to go, and very often, they find their way out of our mouths or wriggle down through our fingers onto the page.
 Some of the pieces inside this magazine are someone’s monster, intensely familiar and very heavy to hold, now placed in the story box and mailed off to the rest of the world.